pantheon-systems/documentation/source/content/guides/multisite/06-search-replace.md

     ```

-1. Validate the `sites.yml` file (recommended) with Pantheon's `sites-yml-validator` utility available [on Github](https://github.com/pantheon-systems/sites-yml-validator).
-The project's README includes details on how to install and use the utility.
+1. Validate the `sites.yml` file (recommended) with Pantheon's `sites-yml-validator` utility available [on GitHub](https://github.com/pantheon-systems/sites-yml-validator).
+The project's `README` file includes details on how to install and use the utility.

 1. Commit the  `sites.yml` file in the `private/sites.yml` in the site’s Git repository.

 ### Subdomain to Subdirectory Conversion

-Sites can also be configured to use subdomain Multisite on the live environment, and subdirectory in all other instances.
+Sites can also be configured to use subdomain Multisite in the Live environment, and subdirectory in all other instances.

+To configure this:

-This can be configured by making `SUBDOMAIN_INSTALL` conditional in `wp-config.php`,
+1. Make `SUBDOMAIN_INSTALL` conditional in the `wp-config.php` file:

     ```php:title=wp-config.php
     if ( ! empty( $_ENV['PANTHEON_ENVIRONMENT'] ) && $_ENV['PANTHEON_ENVIRONMENT'] ==  'live' ) {
       define( 'SUBDOMAIN_INSTALL', true );
     }
     ```

-and setting `convert_to_subdirectory: true` in `sites.yml`.
+1. Set `convert_to_subdirectory: true` in the `sites.yml` file.

     ```yaml:title=private/sites.yml
     ---
     api_version: 1
     convert_to_subdirectory: true
     ```
-The domain map in `sites.yml` is not necessary when converting from subdomain to subdirectory structure.
-When cloned, subdomains, domains, and subdirectories on the live site will convert with the following pattern:
+The domain map in the `sites.yml` file is not necessary when converting from subdomain to subdirectory structure.
+When cloned, subdomains, domains, and subdirectories on the Live site will convert with the following pattern:

-* site.com           => test-site.pantheonsite.io
+* `site.com`           => `test-site.pantheonsite.io`
-* blog.site.com      => test-site.pantheonsite.io/blog/
+* `blog.site.com`      => `test-site.pantheonsite.io/blog/`
-* blog.site.com/dir/ => test-site.pantheonsite.io/blog-dir/
+* `blog.site.com/dir/` => `test-site.pantheonsite.io/blog-dir/`
-* blog.com           => test-site.pantheonsite.io/blog-com/
+* `blog.com`           => `test-site.pantheonsite.io/blog-com/`
-* blog.com/dir/      => test-site.pantheonsite.io/blog-com-dir/
+* `blog.com/dir/`      => `test-site.pantheonsite.io/blog-com-dir/`

-Sites configured for subdomain conversion will _only_ run the conversion step from live to a non-live environment.
-All other workflows assume a subdirectory-to-subdirectory search-replace.
+Sites configured for subdomain conversion will _only_ run the conversion step from Live to a non-live environment.
+All other workflows assume a subdirectory-to-subdirectory search and replace.

 ## More Resources